choria-legacy/mcollective-actionpolicy-auth/README.md

 * The recommended SSL security plugin sets caller IDs of `cert=<NAME>`, where `<NAME>` is the filename of the client's public key file (minus the `.pem` extension).
 So a request validated with the `puppet-admins.pem` public key file would be given a caller ID of `cert=puppet-admins`.
 This kind of caller ID is cryptographically authenticated.
 * The PSK security plugin defaults to caller IDs of `uid=<UID>`, where `<UID>` is the local UID of the client process.
 [There are several other options available](https://github.com/puppetlabs/marionette-collective/blob/master/plugins/mcollective/security/psk.rb#L79), which can be configured with the `plugin.psk.callertype` setting. **None of PSK's caller IDs are authenticated,** and you should generally not be relying on authorization at all if you are using the PSK security plugin.
+* The SSHKey security plugin defaults to caller IDs of `sshkey=<USERNAME>`, where `<USERNAME>` is the local username of the client process.
+If your public keys are staticly predefined, or dynamicly learned this kind of caller ID is cryptographically authenticated.
+It is strongly recommended that you do not enable the override existing keys option of sshkey.

 Hardcoding ActionPolicy Into a Specific Agent